-Welcome to the webpage for the IAU General Assembly (GA) Focus Meeting 15: Astronomy for Development.
+Welcome to the webpage for the IAU General Assembly (GA) Focus Meeting 15: Astronomy for Development (FM15).
 We will keep this page updated with the latest information regarding this Focus Meeting.
-For more information on the IAU GA itself (20-31 August 2018 in Vienna) please visit http://astronomy2018.univie.ac.at.
+For more information on the IAU GA itself (20-31 August 2018 in Vienna), including details for registration, abstract submission and grant applications, please visit http://astronomy2018.univie.ac.at.

 Tuesday 28th August – 15:30 to 17:00